PuceBaboon/ESP-DigiClock/README.md

 #### How do I use it?
+After compiling and uploading the firmware to your ESP8266, you can connect to it using the "telnet" command from a terminal window (ie:- xterm or putty).
+Once connected to the ESP you can simply type "h" (or "?") for help, to get a listing of the available commands.
+You will see the following menu:-

++  c  -- Clock (NTP and RTC).
++  e  -- Display ESP01S status
++  h or ?  -- This help screen.
++  i  -- Start i2c detection of devices.
++  n  -- Trigger NTP update from remote server.
++  p  -- Toggle the MOSFET power latch to \"OFF\".
++  q  ~~ Quit.
++  r  -- Set the DS3231 RTC time/date from NTP.
++  s  -- Display current WiFi status.
++  t  -- Time (display time and date).

+While "c" and "h/?" are fairly obvious, some of the other options in the menu need some explanation.
+Most of them are debug/helper functions.

++ "e" will display some limited status from the ESP8266.
+The most important of these is the heap size, which can indicate a memory leak in the application.
++ "i" will run the I2C probe routine and print out a simple table of addresses found.
++ "n" will request an update from the NTP server and will display the time and date once the reply is received.
++ "p" is specific to my own hardware implementation and will toggle the power to the ESP8266 by switching the state of the supply MOSFET.
++ "q" to quit (*also works from within the clock display to return to the telnet menu*).
++ "r" will update the RTC time and date from the current, NTP-synced, ESP8266 time and date.
++ "s" will display which access point and channel the ESP8266 is currently connected to.
++ "t" will display the current time and date on the command-line (that is, *not* the digital clock display).

+As noted above, the "q" option works to stop the digital clock display and return to the telnet menu, as well as to quit from the telnet session itself.
+Using quit in this way is the preferred method to exit the application.
+Interrupting or terminating the telnet session while the digital clock display is running will most likely leave your screen session in an unusable state.
+You need to be aware that, although the display isn't operating correctly, keyboard input +is+, so be careful!
+The best way to regain control of the screen is to type Control-J, "reset", Control-J (no commas, hyphens or spaces).

 The application requires that you configure the following settings in src/user_config.h.
 These are specific to your location.